ArranZeyuWang/Aspect-Ratio-Selection/README.md

 # ASP
-Data set of paper "Is There a Robust Technique for Selecting Aspect Ratios in Line Charts?" accepted by IEEE TVCG
+Dataset of paper "Is There a Robust Technique for Selecting Aspect Ratios in Line Charts?" accepted by IEEE TVCG